Seren-Hughes/eclipse_protocol/README.md

 ## Products & Catalogue Structure

 The store sells both digital and physical products related to Eclipse Protocol.
 For the MVP, the priority will be on the digital side - in-game currency and the base game license system.

+As the game is fictional, all products and prices are speculative and displayed in GBP (£).
+In a real commercial release, regional pricing and automatic tax calculation (such as VAT for digital goods in the UK/EU, or sales tax in the US) would be implemented based on the customer's location.
+Stripe Tax could be integrated for this purpose.
+This functionality is outside the scope of the MVP but is noted here to reflect awareness of real-world e-commerce practices.

 ### Digital Products (MVP Focus)